 Tyrone and his family lived across the street from us in a lower middle class subdivision in Tennessee.
 The Tennessee Central ran behind our house, and beyond that was the Delman factory.
-Besides Tyrone there was his wife — very dark haired, dark eyed — and two kids.
-His son was my age, so we were best friends.
+Besides Tyrone there was his wife — very dark haired, dark eyed — and three children.
+There was a son my brother’s age, a girl my age, and another girl who was barely walking.
 They were all from Mississippi.

-He had a high school degree from a military academy and was a huge Ole Miss fan, though I don’t think he was ever enrolled there.
-My barber was a Vanderbilt fan.
+Tyrone had a high school degree from a military academy and was a huge Ole Miss fan, though I don’t think he was ever enrolled there.
+My barber was a Vanderbilt fan and I doubt if he had graduated from high school.
 I was never sure what, exactly, Tyrone did for a living.
 Insurance, maybe?
 His son said he was a volunteer fireman, but I never saw any evidence of that.

 Tyrone was a Goldwater man.
 There was a sign in his yard that announced This House is Sold on Goldwater!
 Tyrone didn’t care for Johnson because LBJ supported Civil Rights.
 Tennessee had been solidly Democratic for one hundred years, but Tyrone was the tip of the approaching Republican iceberg.